hbirchtree/coffeecutie/README.md

  - Android
        - OpenGL ES 2.0 (SDL sprite renderer)
        - OpenGL ES 3.0 (3D rendering APIs)
- - (Possible) Mac OS X
+ - Mac OS X
        - OpenGL 3.3 (Next API level is at GL4.3)

 # Platform support tl;dr
  - Linux support is dandy, always maintained
  - Windows port is about as good as Linux, some lack in platform layer for non-essential code
  - Android port is all good, although lacking in some aspects (no scratch buffers), it will work well in time
- - OS X support might happen if the dev feels like it one day, shouldn't be too hard with all this POSIX code around
- - iOS support is same as OS X, also builds off of Android support in spirit
+ - OS X kind of works, with some hiccups in setting it up (eg. needing a newer version of Clang)
  - ReactOS support might happen
  - Wrapper code for Python, D-language and C# are in their early phases, currently support creation of windows and GL contexts, as well as clearing said GL context
  - Symbian support might happen in a parallel universe where Symbian supports C++11